nfdi4plants/ARC-specification/ISA-XLSX.md

 |-----------------------------|-------------------|------------------------------------------------------|
 | Homo sapiens                | NCBITaxon         | [http://…/NCBITAXON_9606](http://purl.obolibrary.org/obo/NCBITAXON_9606) |

+> [!NOTE]
-> Note: In this example, the value in the `Term Accession Number` column is formatted as a `URL`, but shortened for the purpose of markdown-formatting.
+> In this example, the value in the `Term Accession Number` column is formatted as a `URL`, but shortened for the purpose of markdown-formatting.

 ## Unit